hotohoto/study-notes/ml/papers/202301-simple-diffusion-end-to-end-diffusion-for-high-resolution-images.md

   - actually this was also better in terms of the model performance

-  - approaches
+(approaches)
 - use the invertible and linear 5/3 wavelet (5/3 DTW transform)

+<img src="./assets/image-20230525025415436.png" alt="image-20230525025415436" style="zoom:67%;" />

 - use patching

-<img src="./assets/image-20230525025415436.png" alt="image-20230525025415436" style="zoom:67%;" />
+  - conv with the d by d kernel and the stride of d

 ### 3.4 Dropout